October 27, 2018

 The Affordable Care Act amends the Anti-Kickback Statute to provide that items or services resulting from an Anti-Kickback Statue violation are false for purposes of the FCA, disposing of the need to rely on a false certification theory of FCA liability.

 Additionally, the Affordable Care Act settles the circuit split regarding the definition of “willfulness” in the Anti-Kickback Statute.
 Some courts required the government to prove that a defendant knew that the Anti-Kickback Statute prohibited the conduct at issue, while other courts disagreed.
 The new law, however, makes it clear that the Anti-Kickback Statute does not require the government to prove actual knowledge of a “known legal duty” that was being violated.

 Do you or someone you know require an attorney for a violation of the Affordable Care Act or some form of false claims violation?
 Berg & Androphy is here for you.
 Please read our Qui Tam FAQ section for more information.
-Please contact us here to discuss your legal situation.
+Get an overview on qui tam litigation as well.
+Please contact us here confidentially to discuss your legal situation.